School of Nurse Anesthesia Admission

 |Distant Option Fee||$240 per semester hour.
 This fee is charged only to off-campus students in the spring and summer semesters of the 2nd year.|

 We are glad you are considering the TCU School of Nurse Anesthesia/AANA Advanced Pain Management Fellowship program.
-The application process is online with a few items that must be mailed to the TCU.
+Submit the application and all required documents through the NursingCAS portal, https://www.nursingcas.org.

 Note: Only complete applications will be reviewed.
 All applications and required materials including letters of recommendation and application must be received by May 1st for the class beginning in August.
 Candidates will be notified of admission status by June 1st.